raspberrypi/documentation/configuration/wireless/access-point.md

 Add `denyinterfaces wlan0` to the end of the file (but above any other added `interface` lines) and save the file.

-To configure the static IP address, edit the interfaces configuration file with
+To configure the static IP address, edit the interfaces configuration file with:
 ```
 sudo nano /etc/network/interfaces
 ```